Primary

 Also targets: Hamstrings, Core

-Want Smith Machine Hip Thrust in your program?
+See where Smith Machine Hip Thrust fits in your weekly plan

 Position a bench inside the Smith machine.